Wyoming vs. Hawaii NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Wyoming and its opponents have combined to score more than 47.5 points in five of 10 games this season.
+- Wyoming and its opponents have gone over the current 48-point total in five of 10 games (50%) this season.

-- The 53.9 points per game these two squads have allowed their opponents to score this season are 6.4 more than the 47.5 over/under in this contest.

-- Cowboys games have an average total of 47.4 points this season, 0.1 fewer than Saturday's over/under.

-- The 60.8 PPG average total in Rainbow Warriors games this season is 13.3 points more than this game's over/under.
+- The 48-point total for this game is 12.8 points below the 60.8 points per game average total in Rainbow Warriors games this season.

 Wyoming Stats and Trends